 How To Make Macaroni Salad

-Before I share how to make macaroni salad, I should note that you’ll want to chill it for at least two hours before serving, so allow yourself time for this.
+Before I share how to make macaroni salad, I should note that it really needs to chill it for at least two hours before serving, so allow yourself time for this.
 I usually make it the morning of the event I plan to serve it at.
 That said, this is how I streamline preparing this old fashioned macaroni salad recipe…

 How do you make macaroni salad?
 Well, it’s actually pretty simple: